 Why do we need to hide our Autistic selves from the world?
 We can explain with another A word: ableism.
 The term refers to a mindset that a disabled person is inferior and worth less than people who are not disabled.
 Ableism underpins stigmatisation and discrimination, the opposite of acceptance.

-From my own lived experience of nonspeaking Autism as well as those from many of my friends, we constantly come across discrimination and exclusion.
 As outliers even in the Autistic community, acceptance and inclusion for us living on the fringe cannot be guaranteed.
 Discrimination is when people think others who are not like them are inferior and do not deserve equal treatment.
 This “othering” process can be insidious with many implicit biases founded on ableism and prejudice, especially when unfair treatment is justified in the guise of saying that this is what Autistic people want.

 Discrimination occurs with the social construction of what constitutes normality and its polar opposite, abnormality, with far-reaching implications.